sigiljs/trapezoid/README.md

 #Trapezoid
 Trapezoid is a simple web framework for service workers.
 It features:
-* easily defining caches
+* define precached items
-* easily intercepting fetches and passing custom values
+* intercept fetches and passing custom responses
+* create custom responses for when offline only

 #Install